 CALIFORNIA HEALTH CORPS (CHC)

-Registration in the DHV system does not guarantee a volunteer deployment.
+Registration in the DHV system does not guarantee a volunteer placement or deployment.
 Volunteers are not to self-deploy and must be scheduled and confirmed through a representative from the County of Marin.
+Steps to deploy:

 - Receive Disaster Healthcare message from the County of Marin requesting availability.

 - Receive assignment confirmation from a County of Marin employee.
 Volunteers are not to self-deploy.

 - Complete Disaster Service Worker Oath & COVID-19 waiver.